-The Plan has no Board of Directors, officers or employees.
+The Plans have no Board of Directors, officers or employees.

 The Foundation directors receive an attendance fee for Board meetings or for any other committee meeting, as well as an annual retainer.
-In 2019, the fees for Foundation meetings totalled \$245,600.
+In 2018, the fees for Foundation meetings totalled \$201,900.
 This amount was paid from the administration fee.

-The remuneration of the IRC members for attending meetings or for any other special assignment is paid by the scholarship plans promoted by the Foundation.
+The remuneration of the IRC members for attending meetings or for any other special assignment is paid by the plans.
 Regular IRC members each receive an attendance fee of \$1,500 per meeting and an annual retainer of \$3,500.
 The chairman of the committee receives an attendance fee of \$1,750 per meeting, as well as an annual retainer of \$6,000.

 Eterna Trust is the trustee of the scholarship plans promoted by the Foundation.
 It receives a flat fee of \$30,000 per year for its services for all scholarship plans combined.

 This fee is invoiced to the scholarship plans and prorated to the average value of each plan's assets under management.